opensearch-project/documentation-website/_monitoring-your-cluster/pa/reference.md

 # Metrics reference

 OpenSearch provides a number of metrics to help you evaluate performance.
-The following tables describe the metrics available, grouped by the dimensions that are most relevant for that metric.
-All metrics support the `avg`, `sum`, `min`, and `max` aggregations, although certain metrics measure one thing, making the choice of aggregation irrelevant.
+The following tables describe the available metrics, grouped by the dimensions that are most relevant for that metric.
+All metrics support the `avg`, `sum`, `min`, and `max` aggregations, although for certain metrics the measured value is the same regardless of aggregation type.

 For information about each of the dimensions, see [dimensions reference](#dimensions-reference) later in this topic.